Glossary: Mongolia | Mongolia: Resource Page | Glossary: Index Page

 Coral Mask: masks made from small beads of coral.
 The famous examples depict the protector deity Begtse Chen.

-Dalai Lama: the nominal ruler of Tibet since the 17th century and the 5th Dalai Lama.
+Dalai Lama: the nominal ruler of Tibet since the 17th century.

 Danza Ravjaa: the name of an important reincarnate teacher of Mongolia.
 His activities were centered outside of Sainshand in the southern Gobi desert.